Alex1607/WorldAPI/README.md

 /**
  * Loads a world directory if its already in the server folder.
-If not it will create a new void world.
+If there is non, it will create a new void world.
  *
  * @param worldname
  */